arty-arty/promise/README.md

 If the question was "Who invented the light bulb?", the malicious answer could be "hahagametrickedyouandtooksomemoney".
 The other half of Promise got you covered.

 Let's say there are 100 question-answer pairs.
 They are pre-commited.
 Then after shuffling fairly with VRF, we might reveal a quater of them.
 Let's call them examples.
 If the user likes them.
-Then statistically paid levels are likely to be same high-quality.
+Then, statistically, paid levels are likely to be same high-quality.

 Algorithmically speaking:
-1. A set of N question-answer pair hashes are pre-loaded into the contract.
+1. A set of N question-answer [pair hashes are pre-loaded](https://github.com/arty-arty/promise/blob/fe3d97e3c8fc8835e5f59b93a5c108b96d82adbd/contract/contract.py#L109) into the contract.
-2. The state is changed so no new questions can be added.
-Plus, a future round to
+2. The [state is changed](https://github.com/arty-arty/promise/blob/fe3d97e3c8fc8835e5f59b93a5c108b96d82adbd/contract/contract.py#L121), so no new questions can be added.
+Plus, a future [round of random beacon resolution](https://github.com/arty-arty/promise/blob/fe3d97e3c8fc8835e5f59b93a5c108b96d82adbd/contract/contract.py#L125) is set.
 3. The VRF
-4. Knuth-Rao array shuffle is used to permute an array of 1..N.
+4. [Knuth-Yao](https://github.com/arty-arty/promise/blob/fe3d97e3c8fc8835e5f59b93a5c108b96d82adbd/contract/contract.py#L138) array shuffle is used to [permute an array](https://github.com/arty-arty/promise/blob/fe3d97e3c8fc8835e5f59b93a5c108b96d82adbd/contract/contract.py#L207) of 1..N.
 Let's call this permutation $\phi[i]$
-5. The state is changed to allow players book challenges.
+5. The [state is changed](https://github.com/arty-arty/promise/blob/fe3d97e3c8fc8835e5f59b93a5c108b96d82adbd/contract/contract.py#L232) to allow players book challenges.
 Each next player books $\phi[i + 1]$ question.
 Which means questions are randomly shuffled.
-6. Additional

 From a cryptography point of view it's an attempt to the statistical verification